List of New Avengers story arcs: Secret Invasion (Issues #38-47)

-Luke goes to Avengers Tower to confront Jessica about her decision to comply with the Superhuman Registration Act; she tries to convince Luke to comply as well.
-When the Mighty Avengers arrive, Ms. Marvel lets Luke go, claiming that he is thinking about registering.
+Luke Cage goes to Avengers Tower to confront Jessica about her decision to comply with the Superhuman Registration Act; she tries to convince Cage to comply as well.
+When the Mighty Avengers arrive, Ms. Marvel lets Cage go, claiming that he is thinking about registering.
 During this conversation, Cage refers to Stark as a Skrull, causing Black Widow to question.
 Spider-Woman merely states that it is classified S.H.I.E.L.D. business.
 Iron Fist sets the New Avengers up in a large apartment.

 Echo is confronted by what appears to be Daredevil, who is quickly revealed to be a Skrull seeking to replace her.
 Echo and Wolverine manage to drive the Skrull off, although Wolverine is injured.
 Having returned to the building, Echo talks with Clint Barton, who assures her that even if she feels redundant, being an Avenger is about waiting for the right moment when you can make a difference and prove yourself.
 Recalling her walking in on him in the shower, and Clint mentioning that he was tempted to kiss her at the time, the two subsequently spend the night together.

 Issue #40 deals with the background of the Secret Invasion as the rise of the Skrull Queen Veranke and the beginning stages of the invasion plan.

 Issue #41 details Ka-Zar's discovery of the Skrulls in the Savage Land back during the time of the New Avengers' battle with Sauron and the Savage Land Mutates as told to Spider-Man when he encounters Ka-Zar while escaping the initial attack from the crashed 'Skrull' ship.

 Issue #42 details how the Queen became Spider-Woman and their plans for how to take out the major players, including Mutants, leading into the events of House of M.

 Issue #43 features Ka-Zar and Spider-Man confronting the Captain America from the Skrull ship, who is hit with a dart that causes him to turn back into a Skrull.
 It is revealed that he was brainwashed and programmed with false memories to create additional confusion.
 Spider-Man is also pricked with the dart, and his lack of reaction confirms him to be the real Spider-Man.

 Issue #44 affords a look into how the Skrull empire came up with a way to infiltrate earth.
 It is revealed that they cloned the Illuminati when they were captured by the Skrulls and interrogated them for information.
 During the course of these interrogations, they find out that Reed Richards has an idea that the Skrulls can use.
 They force the Reed Richards clone to give them the formula.

-Issue #45 deals with House of M and that Veranke & Criti both were well aware of what the real world was supposed to be like and that they planned on killing Wanda before she uttered her infamous phrase.
+Issue #45 deals with House of M and that Veranke and Criti both were well aware of what the real world was supposed to be like and that they planned on killing Wanda before she uttered her infamous phrase.
 It also showed the effects the Annihilation wave had on the Skrulls on earth.